ssardina-agts/agtcity-sarl-mw/README.md

 * `MT_sensePlayerPercepts(playerName : String)`: sense the percepts for a player; blocking.
 * `MT_executeAction(playerName : String, action : Action)`: instruct the execution of an action ofr a player.

-The **S_MassimTalking07** skill makes use of entity class **PlayerState** to store each player registered in the game.
+The **S_MassimTalking17** skill makes use of entity class **PlayerState** to store each player registered in the game.
 This class stores, for example,  the location of the agent, its charge and load level, the items it is holding, etc.

 ### Events

 The main set of events are:

-* The genearl event **E_AgentAction** and its many subclasses define all the actions that players can do in the environment.
+* The general event **E_AgentAction** and its many subclasses define all the actions that players can do in the environment.
 * The general event **E_AgentPercept** and its many subclasses define all the various percepts players can receive form game server.
 	* Note they are not currently posted automatically, but they are available for use to the programmer to emit.